Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_05_title.md

 prioities from the user story

-10: form to fill out
+10: form to fill out about the job requirements
-10: storing input information
+10: storing job requirements input information
-20: easy to access
+20: easy to access job requirements infomation
-20: user self booking
+20: client self booking for cleaning jobs